 Visitors will be granted a chance to visit an era of pure decadence, excess, glamour and music with a one-of-a-kind event inside Glasgow’s contemporary venue.
-As it wouldn’t be Halloween without a proper spooky outfit, guests are invited to dress up either in the most gut-wrenching attire or to blend in with the music with a groovy 70’s disco outfit.
+As it wouldn’t be Halloween without a proper spooky outfit, guests are invited to dress up either in the most gut-wrenching attire or to blend in with the music with a 70’s disco outfit or anything spooky season-related.

-On top of the exciting line-up of dancers, drag performers, acrobats and stilt walkers, with a soundtrack from Melting Pot’s very own resident DJs, the original Ghostbusters Car, Ecto-1, is going to be arriving at the museum, especially for Halloween.
+On top of the exciting line-up of dancers, drag performers, acrobats and stilt walkers, with a soundtrack from Melting Pot’s very own resident DJs, guests can admire the beauty of the museum as well as the vintage museum vehicles, subway stations and “the oldest street in Glasgow”.

 And now, Glasgow’s Melting Pot nights aim to offer just that: to find one’s groove again and to get back into the times when peace and love were the only presence on the dancefloor.